 You started playing harmonica recently and you’re thinking about learning bend notes because that’s how you’ll be able to play the blues or the blues scale?
 Are you wondering about spending the rest of this year learning how to set up your harp, so you may perform the hole 6 overblow and extend the blues scale up to the central part of the instrument?
 Welcome to this blog on teaching harmonica.
-My name is Luciano and today, I’m going to share some thoughts with you on a topic: Bending and overbending.
+My name is Steve and today, I’m going to share some thoughts with you on a topic: Bending and overbending.

 Before I start, I wanna ask some questions: Why do we find it arduous for everyone to learn and play harmonica with bending, despite all those great tutorials available on the mentioned topics, particularly when using the technique of tongue blocking?

 Secondly, do you want to play music or do you just wish to play bent notes?
 I know some harmonica enthusiasts; it took them 6 months to finally perform one overblow and even after that, they couldn’t play music well, simply because they won’t execute the notes in the context of what they were playing: music is a complex thing.

 Let’s say that learning bending takes time and effort, usually a few months.
 Though generating clean and tuneful notes is a tidious job; it’s needed to be developed over a certain period of time.
 Precisely for this reason, a recommended practice is to study a little every day, but not too much as it would waste your precious time which otherwise could be consumed in learning things that come on top priority, especially when they are crucial for all those who have just commenced playing harmonica.